-- Worksheet identification text on top with indication of currently chosen Inventory Year (top-right) - Worksheet specific parameters (Gas, fuel type, calculation type, parameters, etc.). - Top header of the grid column headers are not editable by user. - Navigation/Row status column (left-most) indicates the active row that is selected and its status if it is in edit mode, if it is a new row, or if it is just selected. - Rows of the grid containing data (e.g. activity data, emission factors, emissions, ...).
-Each row represents one particular activity.
+- Worksheet identification text on top with indication of currently chosen Inventory Year (top-right) - Worksheet specific parameters (Gas, fuel type, calculation type, parameters, etc.). - The top header of the grid column headers are not editable by user. - Navigation/Row status column (left-most) indicates the active row that is selected and its status if it is in edit mode, if it is a new row, or if it is just selected. - Rows of the grid containing data (e.g. activity data, emission factors, emissions, ...).
+Each row represents one specific activity.
 There are different types of cells in the row like editable cells, calculated value cells and text cells.
-The different types of cells are distinguished by different color.
-There could be additional icon placed in the cell to highlight some warning to the user. - Small button with the key icon which allows setting the Notation Key for related parameter. - Editable cells (white background) fields enabling to edit activity data, emission factors and other parameters. - Calculated cells (green background) e.g. emissions calculated from activity data and emission factors using the relevant formula.
-These are not editable but automatically calculated. - Column containing iconic action buttons: - If record already contains some remark, the action button will be coloured green .
+The different types of cells are distinguished by different colors.
+There could be an additional icon placed in the cell to highlight some warning to the user. - Editable cells (white background) fields enabling to edit activity data, emission factors and other parameters. - Calculated cells (green background) e.g. emissions calculated from activity data and emission factors using the relevant formula.
+These are not editable but automatically calculated. - Column containing iconic action buttons: - If record already contains some remark, the action button will be coloured green . - o la this action button saves current row changes into database. - this action button undoes all current row changes. - this action button deletes current row from database.

-- o I this action button saves current row changes into database. - this action button undoes all current row changes. - this action button deletes current row from database. - Summary row on the bottom showing totals of activity data and emissions in the worksheet where applicable.
+• Summary row on the bottom showing totals of activity data and emissions in the worksheet where applicable.